slipstream/SlipStreamDocumentation/docs/nuvlacity/nuvla.rst

 Account
 -------

-You will have been either asked to register for an account or given a account already created by Nuvla administrators.
+You will have been either asked to register for an account or given an account already created by Nuvla administrators.
 To log into your
 account: